Guppies are probably the first fish that comes to mind when considering livebearers.

 The Redtail Splitfin is a type of livebearer that is native to the southern United States.

-They are named for their red tails and the fact that they can split their fins to give them more maneuverability.
+They are named for their red tails and their ability to split their fins to give them more maneuverability.

 These fish are also known for being hardy and easy to care for, making them a good choice for beginner aquarists.